mancsedmon29/Navigation-Menu-Master/README.md

 <figure>
     <img src="./iconSidebar.gif" alt="The icon sidebar">
-    <figcaption>When you clicked the icon, the sidebar will appear</figcaption>
+    <figcaption>When you click the icon, the sidebar will appear</figcaption>
 </figure>

 This CSS code sets a transition effect on all CSS properties of an element.
 The `transition` lasts 0.5 seconds and the speed of the transition starts slow and ends fast.